Azure/Copilot-For-Security/Technical Workshops/Knowledge base Workshop/Module 1- Upload a file to Copilot for Security KB workshop/readme.md

 Upon completing this technical guide, you will gain the following abilities:<br>

-* Add Sample files to Copilot For Security <br>
+* Add Sample files to Security Copilot <br>

 #### Scenario
 "In this technical workshop, participants will learn how to upload a file to Copilot for Secuirty .To successfully complete this task, you must meet the following prerequisites:<br>

-* You need your own tenant and Microsoft Copilot for Security instance.<br>
+* You need your own tenant and Microsoft Security Copilot instance.<br>
 * Linked to the Sample files folder<br>

-# Workshop Agenda: Upload a File to Copilot for Security
+# Workshop Agenda: Upload a File to Security Copilot

 # Workshop Agenda: File Upload KB Workskshop